anshulsamar/anshulsamar.github.io/_technical/vae.md

 Graphics Networks**

-In Deep Inverse Convolutional Graphics Networks, we attempt to use an encoder-decoder setup based on variational autoencoding, to generate new images of faces.
+In Deep Inverse Convolutional Graphics Networks, we attempt to use an encoder-decoder setup based on variational autoencoding to generate new images of faces.
 Our goal is to "disentagle" a representation of a face from other independent variables - pose, position, lighting, etc. With traditional autoencoders, we do not have full control over a